Analysing NFT Projects: How to Avoid Scams

 The price of NFTs can be a helpful indicator of the legitimacy of a project.

-In most cases, too low or too high is not a good sign (this is my personal rule of thumb).
+In most cases, too low or too high is not a good sign (this is my rule of thumb).

 - If the NFT mint price is too high, it could be because the team is trying to take advantage of investors.